Medicaid Patient Volume

 The Medicaid hospital-based criterion is calculated using each individual EP's encounters data.
 (EPs may not use group data to attest to this criterion.)

-- Hospital-based reporting period: the prior calendar year.
+- Hospital-based reporting period: the calendar year prior to the payment year.

 - Denominator: total Medicaid encounters at all locations that the EP provided during the hospital-based reporting period.